SpitFire-666/Toshiba-T5200/README.md

 # Hard Disk (HDD)

+- Available in 100MB and 200MB (rarer) capacities

-- Replacement drive must match one of the 3 approved conner HDDs - it must match the CHS setting in the BIOS and it's model number must start with CP (Conner Peripherals).
+- Replacement drive must match one of the 3 approved conner HDDs - it must match the CHS setting in the BIOS and its model number must start with CP (Conner Peripherals).

  Options:
 - fire up the T5200 and go in to the BIOS setup and see what hard drive options you have - write them down - and buy a matching Conner CP series IDE drive.